gabrielapal/gabrielapal/README.md

 👩🏻‍🎓 Currently pursuing an advanced diploma in graphic design

-🌱 Learning front-end development to help reduce errors, have better control between design and implementation, and for fun 🤠
+🌱 Learning front-end development to have better control between design and implementation, reduce errors, and for fun 🤠

 👍 Languages I know: